bspann/Azure-OpenAI-Accelerator-Federal/README.md

 ![Architecture](./images/AOAI-SmartSearch-AzureGov-Architecture.jpg "Architecture")

 ## Flow
+0. Data scientists and developers use Azure Machine Learning workspace to experiment and develop Azure OpenAI solutions.
-1. The user asks a question.
+1a/1b.
+The user asks a question from a web UI or Microsoft Teams.
 2. In the app, an OpenAI LLM uses a clever prompt to determine which source contains the answer to the question.
-3. Four types of sources are available:
+3. Three types of sources are available:
-   * 3a.
-Azure SQL Database - contains COVID-related statistics in the US.
+   * Azure SQL Database - contains COVID-related statistics in the US.
-   * 3b.
-External Vector DB - contains AI-enriched documents from Blob Storage (10k PDFs and 52k articles).
+   * External Vector DB - contains AI-enriched documents from Blob Storage (10k PDFs and 52k articles).
       * 3b.1.
-Uses an LLM (OpenAI) to vectorize the top K document chunks from 3c.
+Uses an LLM (OpenAI) to vectorize the top K document chunks.
       * 3b.2.
-Uses in-memory cosine similarity to get the top N chunks.
+Uses external vectordb cosine similarity to get the top N chunks.
       * 3b.3.
 Uses an OpenAI GPT model to craft the response from the Cog Search Engine (3c) by combining the question and the top N chunks.
    * 3c.
 CSV Tabular File - contains COVID-related statistics in the US.
 4. The app retrieves the result from the source and crafts the answer.